 People make SAIL seem like it's just a school for "troubled" kids, but it's not.
 If anything, it's for people who want a different atmosphere and approach towards education.
 I think it's time for SAIL's reputation of being the school for the weird kids; that can't make it anywhere else to change, and become a place known for helping students have their own identity.

 I'm much happier this year and I really feel like not only am I receiving a great education but I’m also getting expand as a person and learn about all different kinds of people.

 In December I completed my master of arts in Sunderland England and am looking forward to returning to the States to return to working in education.
-While this sounds like the happy ending to a long and interesting adventure it is really only the tip of the iceberg.
-While the people at SAIL were there for my when I was 16, I was determined to head out on my own adventure.
-This adventure took me across country and what began as an edgy youth adventure ended up with me as a young adult no longer eligible for services available to youth.
+While this sounds like the happy ending to a long and interesting adventure, it is really only the tip of the iceberg.
+While the people at SAIL were there for me when I was 16, I was determined to head out on my own adventure.
+This adventure took me across the country and what began as an edgy youth adventure ended up with me as a young adult, no longer eligible for services available to youth.
 I was on the streets in San Francisco, a high school dropout, homeless and pregnant.
-While I was able to complete my education through another alternative school and move on to many years of more constructive life application I saw firsthand the results of numbers of diverse systems that failed many youth and the many youth who did not make it.
+While I was able to complete my education through another alternative school and move on to many years of more constructive life application, I saw firsthand the results of a number of diverse systems that failed many youth and the many youth who did not make it.

 I have also enjoyed many years of successfully working as a freelance photographer and in the professional entertainment industry.

 I am looking forward to returning to Florida and exploring work in alternative and charter schools.
 I am particularly fond of the Steiner / Waldorf education but feel those schools are well funded and in no shortage of help.
 I would prefer to work within the public funded schools to help make changes and guide from within.